 Mocha Diffusion Method

-The leather-hard pot is dipped, brushed or poured with slip.
+The leather-hard pot is dipped, brushed or poured with slip or slip trailer.
 While the surface is still wet, and before it has begun to lose its shine, the acid/color mix is dripped or trailed into it.
 It is best done using a well-loaded brush held just touching the slip.
 If the viscosity of the slip, and the acid/color mix is right then the feathering pattern will take place quite naturally, as the acid eats a fern-like pathway through the slip pulling the colorant with it.
 Traditionally, the surface is coated with a thin coat of clear glaze, or transparent colored glaze, but this might cause the color to bleed out or become absorbed into the glaze, particularly at temperatures above Cone 4.
 I prefer to use the technique on high-fired ware that does not need to be glazed.
 This is a technique that usually takes a while to get used to, but can give interesting results when used sensitively.